herasrobert/icu5e/README.md

 **Allow GM Stealth Override (Module Setting)** - If enabled, Hostile tokens will now have an input box on the bottom right which will default to the tokens Passive Stealth.
 This input box is what will be checked against the Passive Perception to determine whether or not to reveal the token.
 It allows GM's who like to roll for Stealth as they're prepping a scene (like me) to use the number rolled rather than the Passive Stealth.

+**Roll Hostile Stealth (Module Setting)** - Button that will roll a stealth check for the selected Hostile token and this is will be the value used against Perception to determine if the hostile token should be revealed.

+**Display Perception Results (Module Setting)** - Print a chat message with each token revealed by which token. i.e. "Donny revealed Shadow [14]".

+**Account for Walls (Module Settings)** - If there's a wall that blocks line of sight, the token will not be revealed.

 <h2>Install</h2>
 Check the releases to the right hand side